 Optimizing Watering Practices

 Proper watering is essential for maintaining healthy xylem function.
 Overwatering can lead to root rot, which damages the xylem and impairs water transport.
 Underwatering, on the other hand, can cause xylem cavitation and reduce the efficiency of water transport.
-The key is to water plants deeply and less frequently, allowing the soil to dry out slightly between waterings.
+And the key is to water plants deeply and less frequently, allowing the soil to dry out slightly between waterings.
 The specific watering needs of a plant depend on its species, size, and environmental conditions.

 Providing Adequate Nutrients